Lewis Center Fellows

 Gibson received his B.F.A. from The Cooper Union in 2002 and his M.F.A. from Yale School of Art in 2013.
 He is represented by Fredericks & Freiser in New York, M+B in Los Angeles and Loyal in Stockholm.
 In 2016 he co-curated the traveling exhibition Black Pulp! with William Villalongo.
 He has released two books, Some Monsters Loom Large (2016) and Early Retirement (2017).
-Gibson is currently an assistant professor at Tyler School of Art and Architecture, Temple University and lives and works in Philadelphia, Pennsylvania.
+The recipient of a 2021 Pew Fellowship, Gibson is currently an assistant professor at Tyler School of Art and Architecture at Temple University and lives and works in Philadelphia, Pennsylvania.

 Exhibition: “THIS IS AMERICA” — August 8-September 5, 2021, Kunstraum Potsdam, Germany.

 “Meet 12 of Philadelphia’s Most Talented Artists” — 2021 Pew Grantees | Pew Center Arts, September 2021